amdeb/amdeb-doc/Design/Amazon Integration Design.md

 that need to be synchronized.
 Because different synchronization services have different process and data requirements, we need to transform the Odoo data operations to a data structure used for a synchronization process.
+We use a Amazon synchronization table to store and display synchronization status.

 ### Operation Data Transformation
 A synchronization process first transforms product operation data into synchronization data.
 Following are possible operation combinations of a product record:

-1. Any operation followed by an unlink operation: ignore everything except the unlink operation.
-Ignore all product template and variant operations of a product if there is an unlink operation for that product template.
+1. Unlink Operation: ignore all operations followed by an unlink operation.
+    1. Ignore all product template and variant operations of a product if there is an unlink operation for that product template.
+Ignore all product variant operations of a product if there is an unlink operation for that product.
+    2. A product template unlink operation generates delete requests for all its product variants and product relationships.
+    3. A product variant unlink operation generates delete requests for the variant and its relationship.
-2. A creation operation followed by some write operations: ignore all write operations.
+2. Create Operation: ignore all write operations following a creation operation.
-3. For single-variant product creation: merge product template creation and variant creation into a single product creation.
+    1. For single-variant product creation: merge product template creation and variant creation into a single product creation sync request.
+    2. Ignore product variant creation that does not have variation attributes.
+    3. Create a creation sync operation for a product creation.
+3. Write operation:
+    1. Ignore write operations if its `amazon_asin` is empty except the write operation that set `amazon_sync_active` to `True`.
+In the exceptional case, create a creation sync operation.
+    2. If a write operation involves the `amazon_sync_active` flag and the `amazon_asin` is not empty.
+There are  two possible results: if it is `True`, generate a create operation and ignore all other write operations.
+If it is `False`, create a `deactivate` sync operation and ignore other write operations.
-4. Multiple write operations: merge all write operation ordered by their timestamp into a single write operation.
+    3. Multiple write operations for a product: merge all write operations ordered by their timestamp into a single write operation.
+    4. A write operation involves a price, image, inventory field will generate a new price, image, inventory sync operation.
+    5. A write operation on `amazon_sync_most` will generate a `update_most` sync operation.
+Other write operations except price, image, inventory are ignored.

-There are three types of product creations: parent creation, child creation and single-variant creation.
+There are three types of product creations in Amazon: parent creation, child creation and single-variant creation.
 Because Amazon MWS uses multiple steps to create a product, there are two possible methods to handle this:

-1) create multiple synchronization record after a successful product creation request.
+* Create multiple synchronization record after a successful product creation request.
-2) use a creation status to remember the creation progress.
+* use a creation status to remember the creation progress.

 The first method is better because it explicitly creates all tasks required for a product creation.
 This enables us to send all following requests concurrently as well as